-The history of classification in chemistry dates back to at least the middle of the last century (the Chemical Fragmentation Coding system developed by Derwent World Patent Index (DWPI) in 1963).
-Chemical classification like Gene Ontology (GO),38 has been proposed, more systematically, organizing with taxonomy and ontology recent years.39 ClassyFire is increasingly used for compound annotation either in mass dataset analysis or not due to its computation available and systematicness.40–48 The taxonomy and ontology for chemistry is benificial.
-For example, a hierarchical classification-based method, termed Qemistree, was proposed to address chemical relationships at a dataset-wide level.45 Nevertheless, we found that taxonomy or ontology for chemistry is not a one-off for pharmacological or biological researches.
-Numerous key metabolites or drugs in classes are distributed in diverse hierarchies, such as ‘Bile acids, alcohols and derivatives’ (subclass),49 ‘Indoles and derivatives’ (class),50 ‘Acyl carnitines’ (level 5).51 These classes represent a family of compounds with either similar biological functions or activity, however, function- or activity-independent scattered on different branches of the diverse ranks of taxonomy.
-It confuse us and which are potential biomarkers?
+The history of classification in chemistry dates back to at least the middle of the last century.The Chemical Fragmentation Coding system was firstly developed by Derwent World Patent Index (DWPI) in 1963 .
+Chemical classification like Gene Ontology (GO),38 has been proposed, more systematically, organizing with taxonomy and ontology in recent years.39 ClassyFire is increasingly used for compound annotation in mass dataset analysis due to its computation available and systematicness.40–48 The taxonomy and ontology for chemistry is benificial.
+For example, a hierarchical classification-based method, termed Qemistree, was proposed to address chemical relationships at a dataset-wide level.45 Nevertheless, we found that taxonomy or ontology for chemistry is not a one-off method for pharmacological or biological researches.
+Numerous key metabolites or compounds in classes are distributed in diverse hierarchies, such as ‘Bile acids, alcohols and derivatives’ (subclass),49 ‘Indoles and derivatives’ (class),50 ‘Acyl carnitines’ (level 5).51 These classes represent a family of compounds with either similar biological functions or activity.
+However, function- or activity-independent scattered on different branches of the diverse ranks of taxonomy.
+Sometimes these results make us confusing and ask which are potential biomarkers?
 Indeed, untarget mass spectra dataset is more like a black box.
 For unknown metabolites, locating the appropriate classes as manifestation from a complicated list of chemical taxonomy (> 4800 different categories) is challenging.
-Previous study has applied such analogous method while in binary comparison but not yet systematized.52
+Previous study applied such analogous method while in binary comparison but not yet systematized.52

-   For above comprehensive consideration, we proposed a systematic clustering visualization method, named MCnebula, for untarget LC-MS/MS dataset analysis.
-MCnebula leverages the state-of-the-art in silico tools, SIRIUS workflow (SIRIUS, ZODIAC, CSI:fingerID, CANOPUS),31,36,52–55 for compounds formulae prediction, structures retrieve and classes prediction.
-For the first time, MCnebula integrates an abundance-based classes selection algorithm for compounds annotation.
-MCnebula also incorporates the benefits of molecular networking, i.e., intuitive visualization and a great deal of information that can be conducted.
-In virtue of MCnebula, we can switch from untarget to target the class as well as our interesting compounds to analysis.
-MCnebula has massive potential functions, involving metabolites indentification, biomarker tracing in classes, drug discovery, chemical change exploration, etc. In this article, MCnebula was applied to two datesets, involving a human-derived serum dataset, related with infection and mortality of Staphylococcus aureus bacteremia (SaB); and a plant-derived herbal dataset, related to the processing of botanical drug.
-We evaluated and validated MCnebula with several datasets, involving reference spectra library and published dataset.
+   For above reasons, we proposed a systematic clustering visualization method, named MCnebula, for untarget LC-MS/MS dataset analysis.
+MCnebula combined the state-of-the-art in silico tools with SIRIUS workflow (SIRIUS, ZODIAC, CSI:fingerID, CANOPUS),31,36,52–55 for compounds formulae prediction, structures retrieve and classes prediction.
+MCnebula integrated an abundance-based classes selection algorithm for compounds annotation.
+What’s more, it took advantage of molecular networking, i.e., intuitive visualization and a great deal of information in a figure.
+In virtue of MCnebula, we can switch from untarget analysis to target analysis which focusing on our interesting compounds or classes precisely.
+MCnebula has massive potential functions including metabolites identification, biomarker tracing in classes, drug discovery, chemical change exploration, etc. In this article,two datasets were applied to MCnebula in order to demonstrate the broad utility of our method.
+One was a human-derived serum dataset that related with mortality risk profiling of staphylococcus aureus Bacteremia （SaB）.
+The other was a plant-derived herbal dataset that related to the processing of herbal medicine.
+Futhermore, we evaluated and validated MCnebula with several datasets, involving reference spectra library and published dataset.

 Results